 If I cannot gain control, then how can I influence these circumstances?

-If I cannot influence them, then maybe I am not seeing things clearly.
+If I cannot influence them, then maybe I’m just not seeing things clearly.
 Where must I look for more information?

-By asking and taking action on these questions you will gain some semblance of control over your circumstances and can slowly start building momentum moving forward towards the attainment of your goals.
+Taking action on these questions will help you gain some semblance of control over your life and circumstances.
+As a result, you can slowly start building the momentum you need to attain your goals.

 Assess Your Obstacles